Paperspace/client-sdk/README.md

 ## Publish a new version

 This repository is set up to publish a new version on a new tag.
-To publish a new version, first pull latest changes from development, and checkout a new release branch (if you are not quite sure yet you can use a [pre-release version](https://semver.org/#spec-item-9)), where `<new-version>` is the new version you are about to publish:
+To publish a new version, first pull latest changes from development, and checkout a new release branch, where `<new-version>` is the new version you are about to publish.
+If you are not quite sure about your change yet you can use a [pre-release version](https://semver.org/#spec-item-9) before you release an actual version change:
 ```
 $ git pull --rebase
 $ git checkout -b release_v<new-version>